 - Investigation: The process where the University gathers information relating to alleged conduct. - Investigator: The trained staff, faculty, or contracted 3rd party who conducts an investigation. - Party: A term used to describe either the student or student organization accused of misconduct and the individual or entity that submitted the complaint. - Policy: Any written rule, regulation, or standard of behavior in the Student Code of Conduct or otherwise authorized and enforced by Nazareth University . - Preponderance of the evidence: The standard of proof used in student conduct hearings.
 The information presented during the hearing demonstrates that it is "more likely than not" that the student violated university policy.
 This is a lower burden of proof than "beyond a reasonable doubt" which is used in criminal cases. - Resident: Any student who resides in a Nazareth University residence hall. - Respondent: The student accused of violating the Student Code of Conduct.
-Anyone can be a complainant, only a Nazareth University student can be a respondent. - Sanction: Any assignment given, action taken, fine or financial charge imposed, and/or status placed on a student or student organization after being found responsible for a violation of the Student Code of Conduct. - Student Code of Conduct: The policies and standards of behavior set forth in this policy. - Student Conduct Process: The sequence of events that begins when the University receives a complaint of alleged misconduct and concludes at the end of the case resolution process. - Student Conduct Office: The office that adjudicates violations of the Student Code of Conduct. - Student Conduct Officer: A university official, designated by the Director of Residential Life and Community Standards that hears a student conduct hearing. - University Official: Any person employed by Nazareth University performing assigned administrative or professional duties.
+Anyone can be a complainant, only a Nazareth University student can be a respondent. - Sanction: Any assignment given, action taken, fine or financial charge imposed, and/or status placed on a student or student organization after being found responsible for a violation of the Student Code of Conduct. - Student Code of Conduct: The policies and standards of behavior set forth in this policy. - Student Conduct Process: The sequence of events that begins when the University receives a complaint of alleged misconduct and concludes at the end of the case resolution process. - Student Conduct Office: The office that adjudicates violations of the Student Code of Conduct. - Student Conduct Officer: A university official, designated by the Director of Residential Life and Community Standards that hears a student conduct hearing. - Student Organization: An organization at an institution of higher education (such as a club, society, association, varsity or junior varsity athletic team, club sports team, fraternity, sorority, band, or student government) in which two or more of the members are students enrolled at the institution of higher education, whether or not the organization is established or recognized by the institution. - University Official: Any person employed by Nazareth University performing assigned administrative or professional duties.
 This includes student workers including, but not limited to, Resident Assistants.